saptarshidatta96/saptarshi/_posts/2020-08-31-Digit-Recognizer-CNN.md

 ---
 layout: post
-title: Digit Recognizer with CNN
+title: Digit Recognizer with CNN - Literature
 published: true
 ---
 MNIST ("Modified National Institute of Standards and Technology") is the de-facto “hello world” data set of computer vision.
 Since its release in 1999, this classic data set of handwritten images has served as the basis for bench marking classification algorithms.
 As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.